 Lancaster Theological Seminary is the United Church of Christ seminary that serves the mid-Atlantic region.
 Since 1825, Lancaster has prepared people for ministry.
 Little River UCC provides financial support to Lancaster Theological Seminary.

 Little River UCC has joined in partnership with the International Justice Mission, an international agency that brings rescue to victims of slavery, sexual exploitation, and other forms of violent oppression.
 IJM supports lawyers, investigators, and aftercare professionals in thirteen Asian, African, and Latin American nations.
 They work with local officials to secure immediate victim rescue and aftercare, prosecute perpetrators, and ensure that public justice systems effectively protect the poor.
 At home, volunteers advocate for US policies opposing sex trafficking and slavery.

-Little River UCC joined the National Religious Campaign Against Torture (NRCAT) and its local chapter, Washington Region Religious Campaign Against Torture, and endorsed their “Declaration of Principles for a Presidential Executive Order on Torture and Prisoner Treatment.”
-Church members were encouraged to sign an NRCAT petition calling for the establishment of an independent commission to investigate U.S. detention and interrogation practices in the “Global War on Terror.”
+Little River UCC is a member of the National Religious Campaign Against Torture and its local chapter, the Washington Region Religious Campaign Against Torture, whose “Declaration of Principles for a Presidential Executive Order on Torture and Prisoner Treatment” our congregation has officially endorsed.

 Thelma Morris Fellowship for Missions

 Thelma Morris Fellowship for Missions is a fund that honors a former member of Little River UCC whose interest was the mission work of the church.
 Upon applying, one or more adult or youth church members may receive funds to defray the costs of participating in a mission project of the United Church of Christ or other appropriate mission project.

 United Church of Christ Funds